Hybrid Memoised Wake-Sleep: Approximate Inference at the Discrete-Continuous Interface: Related work

-Our work builds on wake-sleep algorithms~\cite{hinton1995wake} and other approaches that jointly train generative/recognition models, particularly modern versions such variational autoencoders~\cite{kingma2014auto} and reweighted wake-sleep~\cite{bornschein2014reweighted}.
-Such methods have excelled for unstructured, high-dimensional data (images, etc.) but are generally not applied to compositional, interpretable objects, which is our focus here.
-Our most closely related work is Memoised Wake-sleep, which we build directly on top of and extend to discrete/continuous latents.
-A contemporary of Memoised Wake-sleep, DreamCoder~\cite{dc} is a closely related program synthesis algorithm following a similar wake-sleep architecture.
-Like \gls{MWS}, it lacks principled handling of latent continuous parameters; performing inner-loop gradient descent and heuristically penalizing parameters via the Bayesian Information Criterion~\cite{10.5555/971143}.
-More broadly, our goal of inferring compositionally structured, mixed discrete-continuous objects has other parallels in the program synthesis literature.
-These related works synthesize symbolic programs with continuous parameters.
-One family of approaches (e.g. HOUDINI~\cite{Houdini} and NEAR~\cite{NEAR}), perform an outer-loop search over discrete structures and an inner-loop optimization over continuous parameters.
-Others jointly reason over continuous and discrete parameters via exact symbolic methods (such as~\cite{EVANS2021103521}) or by relaxing the discrete space to allow gradient-guided optimization to run on the whole problem (such as DeepProbLog~\cite{manhaeve2018deepproblog}).
-None of these works learn-to-learn by amortizing the cost of inference, and recent attempts to do so have quantized continuous parameters~\cite{ganin2021computeraided}.
-What our work here contributes to this space is a generic and principled way of applying amortized inference to hybrid discrete-continuous problems.
+Broadly, our goal of inferring compositionally structured, mixed discrete-continuous objects has strongest parallels in the program synthesis literature.
+One family of approaches (e.g. HOUDINI~\citep{Houdini} and NEAR~\citep{NEAR}), perform an outer-loop search over discrete structures and an inner-loop optimization over continuous parameters.
+Others jointly reason over continuous and discrete parameters via exact symbolic methods (e.g. \cite{EVANS2021103521}) or by relaxing the discrete space to allow gradient-guided optimization to run on the whole problem (e.g. DeepProbLog~\citep{manhaeve2018deepproblog}).
+None of these however, learn-to-learn by amortizing the cost of inference, with recent attempts needing quantized continuous parameters~\citep{ganin2021computeraided}.
+What our work contributes to this space is a generic and principled way of applying amortized inference to hybrid discrete-continuous problems.
 This gets the speed of a neural recognition model--which is valuable for program synthesis--but with Bayesian handling of uncertainty and continuous parameters, rather than relying on heuristic quantization or expensive inner loops.